koczadly/csgo-gsi/README.md

 // Configure server
 GSIServer server = new GSIServer.Builder(1337)        // Port 1337, on all network interfaces
         .requireAuthToken("password", "Q79v5tcxVQ8u") // Require the specified password
-        .registerObserver(observer)                   // Alternatively, you can call this on the GSIServer dynamically .build();
+        .registerListener(listener)                   // Alternatively, you can call this on the GSIServer dynamically .build();

 // Start server